CozartKevin/PianoScalesReferenceWebpage/README.md

 # JavaScript Piano Application

 ## Overview
 This project is a JavaScript-driven piano application that provides an interactive virtual piano keyboard with information about scales, fingerings, and notes for 28 different scales in all keys.
 The application utilizes VexFlow JS for handling musical notes.
+The hope is to host this on my portfolio website as a free resource for people looking to learn piano scales.

 ## Features
 1. **Interactive Keyboard:** Users can change what key and scale is displayed on the virtual piano keyboard.